irsl/ADB-Backup-APK-Injection/README.md

 adb restore backup.ab
 ```

-Since the backup.ap file already contains the injected application, it will be restored (installed) as well.
+Since the backup.ab file already contains the injected application, it will be restored (installed) as well.

 Step 5: Verify that Wifi Test application was indeed installed.
 The application runs with android.permission.CHANGE_WIFI_STATE and android.permission.ACCESS_WIFI_STATE permissions to demonstrate that privilege escalation was also possible.